fossasia/knitserver/README.md

 Knitlib Webserver is designed to interact with [Knitweb](https://github.com/fashiontec/knitweb)

 ## Requirements
 Knitlib Web requires the Knitlib library to be installed and Flask as main dependencies.
+Check requirements.txt for more.

 ## Functionality